-Due to DECT ULE star topology, each branch of the star is considered to be an individual link and thus the PP cannot directly hear each other and also cannot talk to each other with link-local addresses.
-After the FP and PP have connected at the DECT ULE level, the link can be considered up and IPv6 address configuration and transmission can begin.
+Due to DECT ULE star topology, each branch of the star is considered to be an individual link and thus the PPs cannot directly hear one another and also cannot talk to one another with link-local addresses.
+After the FP and PPs have connected at the DECT ULE level, the link can be considered up and IPv6 address configuration and transmission can begin.
 The FP ensures address collisions do not occur.